 ENERGY STAR certified light bulbs use a remarkable 70-90% less energy, on average, than traditional incandescent light bulbs.
-ENERGY STAR certified light bulbs using light-emitting diode (LED) technology last 25 times longer than incandescent bulbs.
+ENERGY STAR certified light bulbs using light-emitting diode (LED) technology last at least 15 times longer than incandescent bulbs.

 With the phasing out of some kinds of inefficient light bulbs, it’s time to make the jump to ENERGY STAR certified light bulbs.
 Saving energy saves money and reduces your carbon footprint.

 - Meet strict quality and efficiency standards that are tested by accredited labs and certified by a third party.

 - Carry warranties for performance and lifespan, so you know they will live up to their promise.

 - Produce almost no heat and are resistant to vibration, cutting cooling and replacement costs.

 - Use sophisticated engineering to provide the type of light quality and feel consumers expect from traditional incandescent light bulbs.